If you’ve been wronged and need some good examples of how to write a strongly worded letter of complaint, read on.

-Whether it’s terrible airline service (delays, cancelled flights, and so on) or finding a dead mouse in your Cheerios.
-It’ll happen.
+Whether it’s terrible airline service (delays, canceled flights, and so on) or finding a dead mouse in your Cheerios.
+Sh*t happens.

 Over the years I’ve had a handful of incidents that have left me dissatisfied, if not downright angry.
 Air travel tends to top the list.
-The first time I took action by writing a well-crafted letter, I was surprised by the quick and effective response.
+The first time I took action by writing a well-crafted complaint letter, I was surprised by the quick and effective response.

 The real rub with this is they kept cascading the delays.
 So every hour, we were told it’d be ANOTHER hour.
-Until finally, at around 9PM, after five hours of this nonsense, the flight was cancelled altogether.
+Finally, at around 9 PM, after five hours of this nonsense, the flight was canceled altogether.

 Delta gave us zero options for what to do next, so we all queued up in line for another two hours to re-book a flight the next day, and beg for some help with lodging that evening.
 We’ve experienced this before in our travels, on a trip over to Switzerland in ’08.
 Air travel is just a roll of the dice, as with any travel I suppose.

 Our Delta helper at the counter hooked us up with a voucher for a nearby hotel and a flight out the next day.
 The funny part was how, after the taxi dropped us off, we learned that THERE WERE NO VACANCIES.
-Well, shit!

 We eventually managed to get to another hotel, order a pizza, and crash. $225.97 for a night at the Miami-Dade Sorority Inn.

-Here’s the letter I wrote to Delta, within a week of getting back home.
+Here’s the complaint letter I wrote to Delta, within a week of getting back home.
 Still glowing from a great trip, and sporting an okay tan: